hollisgr/s21/Matrix_cpp/README.md

 | `double Determinant()` | Calculates and returns the determinant of the current matrix. | The matrix is not square. |
 | `S21Matrix InverseMatrix()` | Calculates and returns the inverse matrix. | Matrix determinant is 0. |

-Apart from those operations, you also need to implement constructors and destructors:
+- implemented constructors and destructors:

 | Method | Description |
 | ----------- | ----------- |